 Recording Date: July 9, 2020

-Have Questions about the Sustainable Energy Development Program?
-Join program instructors on Thursday, July 9th from 10:00am - 10:45am to learn more and have your questions answered.
+Information Session for the Sustainable Energy Development Program held on Thursday, July 9th from 10:00am - 10:45am

 Info Session Slides DOWNLOAD SLIDES